HusseinBakri/libOMVMobilityModels/README.md

 Available Mobility models: [1] StayingStillWithoutYawFor3minutes , [2] StayingStillWithYawFor3minutes , [3] RandomWalkFor3minutes
 [4] RandomRunFor3minutes , [5] RandomFlyFor3minutes , [6] RandomTeleportFor3minutes

+The application also load one NPC statbot (this account should be created in OpenSim).
+Check NPCForStats.cs to see what could be done.
+This NPC capture simulator QoS (Quality of Service) metrics like FPS etc... every 5 seconds and then save all these metrics into one CSV file so that it could be fetched to a statistical tool like R, SPSS etc...

 Enjoy!

 Technicalities